Southwest (Washington, D.C.): 20th century

+Waterfront had a thriving commercial district with grocery stores, shops, a movie theater, as well as a few large and elaborate houses mostly owned by wealthy blacks.
+However, most of the neighborhood was a very poor shantytown.
+These places, some of them in the shadow of the Capitol Building, were frequent subjects of photographs highlighting the stark contrast.

 In the 1950s, city planners working with the U.S. Congress decided that Southwest should undergo a significant urban renewal — in this case, meaning that the city would declare eminent domain over all land south of the National Mall and north of the Anacostia River (except Fort McNair); evict virtually all of its residents and businesses; destroy all streets, buildings, and landscapes; and start again from scratch.
 The seizure of the entire area, including well maintained properties, was upheld by the United States Supreme Court in Berman v.
 Parker.
 Justice William Douglas emphasized the squalor and segregation the area suffered, noting that the area was 98% black while 58% of dwellings had outside toilets.

-Only a few buildings were left intact, notably the Maine Avenue fish market, the Wheat Row townhouses, the Thomas Law House, and the St. Dominic's and Friendship churches.
+Only a few buildings were left intact, including the Maine Avenue fish market, the Wheat Row townhouses, the Thomas Law House, and the St. Dominic's and Friendship churches.
 The Southeast/Southwest Freeway was constructed where F Street, SW, had once been.